 Men are air and fire, implies Song of Solomon, women water and earth.
 Men’s primal impulse is outward and aggressive (though this may decay into mere avarice or brutality); women’s primal impulse is inward and nurturant (though this can be corrupted into helplessness and stupidity).
 To prevent the male and female principles from collapse into their untenable extremes, men and women must honor and treat each other well, act as complements rather than either abusive rivals or atomized individuals.

 Morrison holds modern capitalist society responsible for these gendered extremes, for creating greedy, violent men like Macon, Sr., and helpless, doll-like women such as Ruth.
 Male freedom, Milkman learns, should not mean the neglect or abandonment of women, while female freedom, as Ruth (and Hagar) are never quite permitted to learn, but as Pilate embodies, requires that women free themselves of the desire to possess or dominate men, or to be possessed or dominated by them.
 The novel’s ethics of gender are centered on the man Milkman becomes, rather than the stunted and over-nursed boy he was, and on the woman his true mother Pilate was born to be, her self-sufficiency signified by her blank stomach.

 These primordial themes are echoed by the novel’s geography.
 Morrison pointedly reverses the direction of freedom: if the imperative in the great 19th-century slave narratives and anti-slavery novels, from Douglass and Stowe to Jacobs and Twain, was north, to the cities, then Morrison insists that cultural emancipation after slavery (and before any successful Civil Rights movement, hence the novel’s conclusion in 1963) requires a journey back to the south, back to Africa, back to nature, to restore the heritage ruptured by capitalist modernity, whether in its cruel guise as southern slavery or its seductive mask of northern prosperity.

-As for whatever is true in modernity—whatever in it is genuinely emancipatory, not exploitative, the hopeful potentials latent in socialism to modernism—it was always already tradition.
+As for whatever is true in modernity—whatever in it is genuinely emancipatory rather than exploitative, the hopeful potentials latent in socialism and modernism—it was always already tradition.
 Song of Solomon recalls for me these lines from Oswald de Andrade’s Brazilian modernist “Cannibalist Manifesto” of 1928: “We already had Communism.
 We already had Surrealist language.
 The Golden Age.”